Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 Your main research experience will be your PhD thesis.
 Once completed, try and get this published as a book or series of articles in order to build up your research profile.
 Take any opportunity to present papers to your peers at conferences, workshops and lectures to show you can broaden the reach of your research.

 Professional experience and industry contacts are increasingly important in HE, so any previous experience you have outside of academia will be useful, especially if applying to work at an institution which is keen to expand on its teaching excellence, student employability and graduate prospects.

 Universities and further education (FE) colleges make up the largest proportion of employers.
 However, depending on your subject area, you may also be employed by specialist postgraduate institutions, such as law schools or business schools.

 There are also opportunities to work at universities overseas.
-Details of HE institutions in the Commonwealth countries are available from the Association of Commonwealth Universities (ACU).

 Look for job vacancies at:

 Individual HE and FE institutions also list vacancies on their websites.
 Alternatively, you can find jobs in research journals related to your field of expertise, as well as on the websites and in job alerts from professional bodies.